mybonk/mybonk-wiki/workshop-9/README.md

 ### Bitcoin Concepts

-- **Testnet vs Mainnet**: Why testnet is essential for learning and development
+- **Regtest vs Mainnet**: Why regtest is perfect for learning and development
 - **Blockchain Sync**: The initial block download process and how to monitor it
 - **RPC Interface**: How bitcoin-cli communicates with bitcoind
 - **Lightning Network**: How Lightning builds on Bitcoin for fast, cheap payments